IbrahimUsmani118/La-Familia-Privacy-Policy/README.md

 **Applies to:** La Familia Social (collectively, the “Services”) **Controller / Data Fiduciary:** OMATWT (“we”, “us”, “our”)

-> This India–Hybrid policy is tailored for users in India and aligns with the **Digital Personal Data Protection Act, 2023 (DPDP Act)** and the **Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021** (as amended).
+> This La Familia policy is tailored for users in India and aligns with the **Digital Personal Data Protection Act, 2023 (DPDP Act)** and the **Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021** (as amended).
 If any term here conflicts with a country-specific policy presented in-app, this India policy governs for users located in India.

 ---